Plutonomicon/plutarch-plutus/CONTRIBUTING.md

 # Contributing to Plutarch

 Welcome!
-[Plutarch](./README.md) is a typed eDSL in Haskell for writing efficient Plutus Core validators.
+[Plutarch](./README.md) is a typed eDSL in Haskell for writing efficient Plutus Core`` validators.

 This document gets you from a fresh checkout to **a built repo with the test suite passing**.
-It is deliberately step-by-step and assumes no prior experience with this codebase — only some Haskell.
+It is deliberately step-by-step and ass``umes no prior experience with this codebase — only some Haskell.

 Once you can build and test, see these companion docs: